I think we're up to audio sound by number one, number four.

 Peter Jennings puts his in every night.

-And the program director said, No, he doesn't.
+And the program director said, no, he doesn't.

-I guess he does.
+I said, yes, he does.

 Have you ever seen him raise an eyebrow?